aasiyabegamvijay/lead-capture-dashboard/README.md

 A full-stack Lead Capture web application built using the MERN stack.
 Users can submit leads through a form, view all leads in a dashboard, view individual lead details, and trigger a webhook automation when a new lead is created.

-This project was built as part of a **MERN / Automation Developer Screening Assignment**.

 ---

 # Features